MannyGrewal/Manny.CIFAR/README.md

 The code is only for educational purposes and comes as "AS IS" with no warranty.

-Let me know any comments of Feedback
+Let me know any comments or feedback

 Manny Grewal
 Melbourne, Australia